chrisnoonan98675/site/xl-release/how-to/groups.markdown

  1. Click Select a folder.
  1. From the tab, click **groups**.
  1. On the right side of the group, click **Delete**.

+### Status types
+All releases and release groups display a current status.
+There are seven status types, they are as follows:
+- Planned: releases that have not started.
+- In process: releases that are being executed.
+- Paused: releases that are in process but have been paused.
+- Failing: releases that are in process but are failing.
+- Failed: releases that have failed.
+- Aborted: releases that were aborted.
+- Completed: releases that are completed.

 ### Ordering and displaying groups
 Groups are displayed and ordered based on two attributes: **Status** and **Order by**.
 Both attributes are displayed at the top of all release and group pages.